kjac/FormEditor/Tutorials/Approval.md

 This was just a quick introduction to the approval system.
 Hopefully it sparks some ideas on how to put it to use.

 The solution that's outlined here relies on having the editors add specific fields to the comments form.
-If you're looking for ways to improve this, you could take a look at [this](Ratings.md) tutoral, or more specifically [part three](RatingsPartThree.md) of it.
+If you're looking for ways to improve this, you could take a look at [this](Ratings.md) tutorial, or more specifically [part three](RatingsPartThree.md) of it.